sakai-303/dabate-forge/cline_docs/productContext.md

 # Product Context

 ## Why this project exists
-- 様々な観点を手に入れること
+- To gain diverse perspectives
-- 世の中で本質的に価値のある議論を増やすこと
+- To increase truly valuable discussions in the world

 ## What problems it solves
-- 時間が有限であること
+- Limited time availability
-- 議論ができない人が多いこと
+- Many people lack debate skills
-- 本質的でない指摘やポジショントークによる時間の浪費
+- Time wasted on non-essential critiques and position-based arguments

 ## How it should work
-- 中心人物: 議論の概要と想定質問への回答を入力
+- Central figure: Inputs discussion overview and anticipated Q&A
-- 大衆: LLMと議論可能
+- General public: Can debate with LLM